Colleen Whiting, '16

 "The United States’ values of individualism and liberty work for our state, but why do we feel like we have the obligation to bring all states to this code of ethics?
 And is it ethical to pressure states into conformity?
 Are we doing this because we feel like it will help them in this world or because it will help us?
 Can anyone stop us?"

-Colleen Whiting is a Junior Political Science major with interests in psychology and philosophy.
-She is a member of Alpha Phi Fraternity as well as the Director of Fundraising for DePauw Dance Marathon and Director of PR for HerCampus online magazine.
+Colleen Whiting is a senior Political Science major with interests in psychology and philosophy.
+She is a member of Alpha Phi Fraternity as well as the Director of PR for HerCampus online magazine and a member of Mortar Board.
 Over the past Winter Term, Colleen interned with for Governor Pence and his communications team, which is where she found an interest for communication and politics and its intersection in the public and private sectors.
-She will be studying abroad in Edinburgh, Scotland and interning at the Scottish Parliament in Spring 2015.
+She studied abroad in Edinburgh, Scotland where she saw first hand cultural differences and how they impact relationships.